mstudiva/2bRAD_denovo/README_ANGSD_processing.txt

 zip -r ofavQ.zip ofavQ

-# scp .zip and formatted logfile to local machine and upload to CLUMPAK (http://clumpak.tau.ac.il/bestK.html) and structure selector (https://lmme.ac.cn/StructureSelector/index.html)
+# scp .zip and formatted logfile to local machine
+# Upload logfile to CLUMPAK as a Log Probability table file (http://clumpak.tau.ac.il/bestK.html)
+# And .zip to structure selector as an ADMIXTURE file (https://lmme.ac.cn/StructureSelector/index.html)
+# You also need to create a PopMap file from bamsNoClones: a two-column, tab-delimited text file with sampleID and populationID

 # scp ofavNoClones* to local machine for further analyses with R